2019 Bighorn Sheep, Moose and Elk Harvests

 The state Game and Fish Department is asking for help in locating bald eagle nests in North Dakota.

 Sandra Johnson, Game and Fish Department conservation biologist, said the Department is looking for locations of nests with eagles present, not individual eagle sightings.

 Eagles actively incubate eggs in March and April, and it’s easy to distinguish an eagle nest because of its enormous size.
 Johnson estimates the state has around 215 active bald eagle nests, possibly more.

 Eagle nests are observed in more than three-quarters of the counties in the state, mostly near streams and mid- to large-sized lakes.
 However, they are also found in unique areas such as shelterbelts surrounded by cropland or pasture.

-Nest observations should be reported online, or by email at firstname.lastname@example.org.
+Nest observations should be reported online at the Game and Fish website, gf.nd.gov., or by email at firstname.lastname@example.org.

 Observers are asked to not disturb the nests, and to stay away at a safe distance.
 Johnson said foot traffic may disturb birds, likely causing eagles to leave their eggs or young unattended.